deeesp/deeesp.github.io/_posts/2020-03-28-Parameter_n_convolution.md

 <center><img src="{{site.baseurl}}/images/week03/03-1/Gallant_and_Van_Essen.png" alt="Gallant_and_Van_Essen" style="zoom:55%;" /></center>

 <div align="center">Figure 12.
-Gallen & Van Essen's model of dorsal & ventral pathways in the brain <div>
+Gallen & Van Essen's model of dorsal & ventral pathways in the brain </div>

 The right side shows the ventral pathway, which tells you what you're looking at, while the left side shows the dorsal pathway, which identifies locations, geometry, and motion.
 They seem fairly separate in the human (and primate) visual cortex (with a few interactions between them of course).